Aging Skin? Do These 6 Things to Naturally Restore Its Youthful Glow

 1. Use Sun Protection

 Sunlight triggers oxidative damage and is one of the primary external causes of aging skin, but that doesn’t mean you should hide inside all day.
-Just be mindful of how much sun you’re getting each day and if you’ll be outside for an extended period of time, apply a natural sunscreen.
+Getting enough sunlight is vital for the production of vitamin D.

 Without vitamin D, you’re at risk of (6, 7):